a-chris/new.achris.me/src/_posts/2023-04-19-setup-ruby-vscode.md

 ### Installing Solargraph

-[Solargraph](https://marketplace.visualstudio.com/items?itemName=castwide.solargraph) requires its Ruby gem to work properly, so we have to install it with:
+[Solargraph](https://marketplace.visualstudio.com/items?itemName=castwide.solargraph) requires its Ruby gem to work properly, you can install it with:

 ```
 gem install solargraph
 ```

-and then install the Ruby Solargraph extension for Visual Studio Code.
+and install the Ruby Solargraph extension for Visual Studio Code.

-Now we need to set the Solargraph configurations in VS Code: first of all, we need to know where solargraph gem is located, so we run
+Then, find the gem's location:

 ```
 which solargraph
 ```

-and copy the result that in my case is `/home/chri/.rbenv/shims/solargraph` because I'm using **rbenv** (it is not important at the moment).
+and copy the result, that in my case is `/home/chri/.rbenv/shims/solargraph` because I'm using **rbenv** (it is not important at the moment).

 Open the **VS Code JSON Settings** and paste the following lines:
 ```
-"solargraph.commandPath": "...",
+"solargraph.commandPath": "YOUR_GEM_PATH",
 "solargraph.formatting": true
 ```